 - Rent for an apartment with one bedroom – 662 EUR

 Total costs for one person per month: 1,522 EUR

-Innsbruck is easy to navigate, traffic-free, most of the time you can go everywhere on foot.
-If you need a lift take a bus or tram.
-It’s also a university town, so there are lots of activities for young people who like the excitement of a vibrant nightlife scene.
+Innsbruck is easy to navigate, traffic-free, and most of the time, you can go everywhere on foot.
+If you need a lift, take a bus or tram.
+It’s also a university town, so there are many activities for young people who like the excitement of a vibrant nightlife scene.

 Important: With 30,000 students competing for rented apartments and the popular winter skiing season, finding suitable accommodation may be difficult.

-- Alpine city that’s known as the winter sports capital of Austria
+- It’s an alpine city that’s known as the winter sports capital of Austria

 - Innsbruck held the Olimpic Games for 3 times

 - Rent is higher than in other cities in Austria